-According to LinkedIn, there are over 704 million users worldwide on LinkedIn, with 189 million of them being from North America.
-There are more than 46 million students and recent graduates on LinkedIn (Brett, 2018.)
+According to LinkedIn, there are over 704 million users worldwide, with 189 million being from North America.
+More than 46 million students and recent graduates on LinkedIn (Brett, 2018.)
 90 million LinkedIn users are senior-level influencers, and 63 million are in decision-making positions (LinkedIn, 2020.)

 LinkedIn has five main pages: Home, My Network, Jobs, Messaging, and Me.

-- The Home Page, like other social sites, is where users can see their network’s posts and choose to like, share, or comment on it.
+- Like other social sites, the Home Page is where users can see their network’s posts and choose to like, share, or comment on them.